-Parrots’ droppings consist of three separate components: feces, urates, and urine.
-Most of the waste should be chalky, off-white urates, green-brown feces, and a small amount of urine.
+Parrots’ droppings have 3 core components: feces, uric acid, and urine.
+The waste should comprise chalky, off-white urates, green-brown feces, and a small quantity of urine.

-The average parrot poops 15-50 times a day (the smaller species poop more often), with urine released simultaneously.
-A parrot may have polyuria if it poops excessively or if the poop is very watery.
+The average parrot poops 15-50 times per day (smaller species, like parakeets, poop most), with urine released simultaneously.
+A parrot may have polyuria if it poops excessively with a watery consistency.

-Polyuria is a symptom of another health concern.
-This could be a short-term issue, like stress, excessive water intake, hormonal imbalance, or a diet change.
+Polyuria is often a symptom of another underlying health concern.
+This could be an easy-to-resolve problem, like excessive water intake, an inappropriate diet, or bacterial infection due to poor husbandry.

-Chronic polyuria will require more extensive diagnostic tests from a veterinarian.
+Chronic polyuria requires more extensive diagnostic testing and advanced treatment by a veterinarian.

 What Is Polyuria in Parrots?

-Polyuria is an increase in the amount of urine in parrots’ droppings.
+Polyuria is an increase in the percentage of urine in parrots’ droppings.

-Some owners confuse polyuria with diarrhea, as parrots release urine and feces at the same time.
-Polyuria is characterized by solid waste surrounded by white, milky urine.
+Some owners confuse polyuria with diarrhea because parrots release urine and feces at the same time.
+Polyuria is characterized by solid waste surrounded by more white, milky urine than normal.

-A parrot with polyuria may not necessarily pee more often than usual, although this is also a common symptom.
-The concern is more related to the quantity of urine produced.
+A parrot with polyuria may not necessarily pee more often, although this is also a common symptom.
+The concern is related to the quantity of urine released.

-Look closely at the parrot’s urine in relation to its fecal output.
-A healthy elimination will involve a small piece of feces, some liquid, and squidgy, semi-solid urates passed through the kidneys.
+Consider the parrot’s urine content relative to its fecal output.
+A healthy elimination will produce a small piece of feces, some liquid, and squidgy, semi-solid urates passed through the kidneys.

-If the urine is primarily liquid, the parrot likely has polyuria.
+If the urine is primarily liquid, a parrot likely has polyuria.